Women in China: Trafficking

-In the 1950s, Mao Zedong, the first chairman of the Central Committee of the Chinese Communist Party, launched a campaign to eradicate prostitution throughout China.
+In the 1950s, Mao Zedong, the Chairman of the Chinese Communist Party, launched a campaign to eradicate prostitution throughout China.
 The campaign made the act of trafficking women severely punishable by law.
 A major component was the rehabilitation program in which prostitutes and trafficked women were provided "medical treatment, thought reform, job training, and family reintegration".
 Since the economic reform in 1979, sex trafficking and other social vices have revived.

 According to United Nations Inter-Agency Project On Human Trafficking (UNIAP), China is both the source and the destination for human trafficking.
 UNIAP reports shows, with the rise of inter-provincial migration within the country, Chinese women between 16 and 20 years are the main victims of trafficking.
 Southeastern provinces such as Yunnan and Guizhou are the main source provinces, while Fujian, Guangdong, and Shandong are the main destination provinces of trafficking.
 Cross-border trafficking of women is also prevalent in China.
 Many migrants from Vietnam, Russia, Korea and Myanmar are trafficked into China and sold for purposes such as commercial sexual exploitation and forced marriage.
 The huge market for human trafficking is partially due to the uneven gender ratio caused by the one-child policy.
 The increasing bachelors in China produces a high demand for bride trafficking.
 Women trafficked are kidnapped from their homes and sold to gangs who traffic women, often displacing them by great distances, making it difficult for them to escape.
 Men who purchase the women often do not allow them to leave the house, and take their documentation.
 Many women become pregnant and have children, and are burdened to provide for their family.

 In recent years, China passed a number of laws against trafficking including the latest statement "Notice by the General Office of the State Council of Issuing China's Action Plan against Human Abduction and Trafficking (2021-2030)" released in 2021.
 However, recent trafficking cases such as the widespread Xuzhou chained woman incident have pose doubt on the effective enforcement of anti-trafficking laws in China.
 On January 28, 2022, a video showing a mentally traumatized woman chained to the wall in Fengxian, Xuzhou by her husband went viral on social platforms.
 The government initially released a statement claiming the woman was legally married to the husband.
 As the public's skepticism grew, the statement was overturned by the police investigative team, who verified it was in fact a case of human trafficking.
 The government later claimed to locate the true identity of the woman, although many were still highly skeptical of the result of official investigation.
 Wuyi, a volunteer who went to Xuzhou to further investigate by herself, has encountered state obstruction and been imprisoned ever since.